Frequently Asked Questions (FAQs)

 4. What are the requirements for the photograph/digital image file attachment?

-5. I would like to update my photo in my IC.
-Must the digital photograph be colored?
+5. I would like to update my photo in my NRIC.
+Must the digital photograph be coloured?
 Can I submit one that is black and white?

 Yes, the digital image submitted must be in colour.

 6. How can I make sure that the photograph that I wish to submit is acceptable?

 There will be a sample photograph on the same page which you are supposed to upload your photograph.

 7. Can I change the photograph if I don’t like it after submitting the application on-line?

 The e-service is designed to allow applicants to preview the uploaded photograph before submitting their application.
 This is to give the applicant ample opportunities to change the uploaded image if they choose to do so.
 However, once the application is submitted, you will not be able to make further changes to the photograph that was uploaded.

 8. I note that I am required to submit a digital image of my current NRIC.
 What format must it be in?
 Any size to conform to?
 Can I send it in black and white and not the coloured version?

 The digital image should also show your NRIC details clearly and should be sent in colour format.